OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-01.md

 ## Revelation 1:10

-I was in the Spirit on the Lord’s Day, and I heard behind me a loud voice like a trumpet,
+I was in the Spirit on the Lord’s Day, and I heard a loud voice behind me, resonant like a trumpet,

 ## Revelation 1:11